Capture of Combles: Subsequent operations

 During the evening of 26 September, the 1/4th London was relieved in Bouleaux Wood by the 1/13th London (The Kensingtons) and withdrew to Bully and Beef trenches.
-During 27 September, trenches held by the 1/4th London were bombarded but there was no German counter-attack.
-In the evening the 168th Brigade handed over to the 2nd French Division and the 1/4th London, without relief in Bully and Beef trenches, withdrew to Casement Trench.
-The casualties of the 1/4th London were about 32 and rest of the 56th Division was relieved by the 20th and 6th divisions, as the inter-army boundary was moved north during 27 September.
+During 27 September, trenches held by the 1/4th London was bombarded but there was no German counter-attack.
+In the evening the 168th Brigade handed over to the French 2nd Division and the 1/4th London, without relief in Bully and Beef trenches, withdrew to Casement Trench.
+The casualties of the 1/4th London were about 32 and rest of the 56th (1/1st London) Division was relieved by the 20th and 6th divisions, as the inter-army boundary was moved north during 27 September.
 I Corps advanced a short distance against the 213th Division, east of the Frégicourt–Le Transloy road.
 A new attack from 27 to 28 September, towards the German defences between Haïe Wood and St Pierre Vaast Wood, was delayed.
 Mutton Trench on the left flank was attacked at 4:00 p.m. by the British; the French attack managed to advance on the flanks but was held up in the centre around Sailly.